Popup

 A Popup.Target

 is any element that is meant to show the Popup.
-The default component rendered by
+The default component

-element.
-You can override this by passing the desired
+rendered by this component is a element.
+You can override this by

-component via as
+passing the desired component via

 .
 Many examples above use as={DeleteButton}

 .
-If you want to render an
+If you

-instead, use as={TertiaryButton}
+as={TertiaryButton}

 .
-The behavior hook used is called
+The behavior hook

-const model = usePopupModel();// using this component<Popup.Target>Show Popup</PopupTarget>// using props insteadconst popupTargetButtonProps = usePopupTarget(model);<SecondaryButton {...popupTargetButtonProps}>Show Popup</SecondaryButton>
+const model = usePopupModel();// using this component<Popup.Target>Show Popup</Popup.Target>// using props insteadconst popupTargetButtonProps = usePopupTarget(model);<SecondaryButton {...popupTargetButtonProps}>Show Popup</SecondaryButton>

 Popup.Target

 doesn't provide any styling by default.
-All styling comes from the default component
+All styling comes from the default

 <Popup.Target as="button">Open</Popup.Target>